Kai Whitmore: Haverfordwest County

-His performances during that season caught the attention of Haverfordwest County, where he transferred on 22 May 2023.

-At Haverfordwest, Whitmore continued to shine under the guidance of Tony Pennock.
-Whitmore played a crucial role in their Conference League qualification campaign.
+In May 2023 Whitmore joined Cymru Premier club Haverfordwest County.
+At Haverfordwest County, Whitmore continued to shine under the guidance of Tony Pennock.
+He scored a brace in a 3–0 win over Aberystwyth Town on 30 September.
+Whitmore played a crucial role in their 2023–24 UEFA Conference League qualification campaign.
 He featured in all 4 of the 2 two-legged match against Shkëndija and B36 Tórshavn.
-In total, Whitmore made 32 appearances across all competitions for Haverfordwest, contributing four goals and providing a steady presence in the midfield.
+In total, Whitmore made 32 appearances across all competitions for Haverfordwest, scoring four goals.

 Newport County

-In June 2024 Whitmore joined EFL League Two side Newport County.
-He made his debut for Newport on 10 August 2024 in the 3-2 league defeat to Cheltenham Town.
-Whitmore scored his first goal for Newport on 17 August 2024 in the 3-1 win against Doncaster Rovers.
+In June 2024, Whitmore joined EFL League Two side Newport County.
+He made his debut for Newport on 10 August in the 3–2 league defeat to Cheltenham Town.
+In the next match on 17 August, Whitmore scored his first goal for the club in the 3–1 win against Doncaster Rovers.

+On 25 October 2025, Whitmore recorded three assists in a 3–0 away win over Harrogate Town.
+On 8 November, Whitmore scored the opening goal, a top corner screamer, as Newport fell to a 2–4 home defeat against Walsall.
+On 10 December, he assisted Cameron Antwi, who scored a stoppage time equaliser against Crewe Alexandra to bring the match to a 2–2 draw.
+On 2 February 2026, Whitmore departed the club by mutual consent.

+Young Lions

+On 14 April 2026, Whitmore signed with Singapore Premier League side Young Lions, a developmental club managed by the Football Association of Singapore (FAS).
+As the transfer took place outside the league's registration window, he was not eligible to feature for the remainder of the 2025–26 season but rather the following 2026–27 season.

 International career

-Kai is eligible to play for the Singapore national team through his grandfather who was born in Singapore.
-Kai expressed his interest in June 2025 to represent the Singapore national team and have contacted the Football Association of Singapore on the process.
+Whitmore is eligible to play for the Singapore national team through his grandfather who was born in Singapore in 1961 at the old Changi Hospital.
+Whitmore also expressed his interest in June 2025 to represent the Singapore national team and has contacted FAS on the process.